 Apple sees the iPad Pro as the next evolution in computing.
-A central-robotic core that can transform into your laptop, desktop, or art studio depending on which accessory you pair with it.
-Now designed with an edge-to-edge display and USB-C, this tablet has a lot to offer for any kind of user.
+A central-robotic core that can transform into your laptop, desktop, or art studio, depending on which accessory you pair with it.
+Now designed with an edge-to-edge display and USB-C, this tablet has a lot to offer for any user.

 ● Slim design

 ● Face ID and TrueDepth Camera

 ● Dual lens rear camera system with LiDAR

 ● Liquid Retina XDR with ProMotion Display on 12.9-inch model

 Page last updated:

 AppleInsider is supported by its audience and may earn commission as an Amazon Associate and affiliate partner on qualifying purchases.
 These affiliate partnerships do not influence our editorial content.

 Initially announced at Apple's September event in 2015, the iPad Pro is the premium model in Apple's iPad lineup.
 The larger screen, greater storage capacities, and better hardware target higher-end tablet shoppers.

 The iPad Pro can function as a tablet, laptop, or even a desktop with a dedicated monitor depending on your personal use case.
 A feature in macOS Catalina called Sidecar introduced the ability to use your iPad as a second screen for the Mac.
 Apple has positioned the tablet as "the future of computing" and a direct competitor to its MacBook lineup.